spiffe/spiffe/standards/SPIFFE_Workload_API.md

 Workload API clients SHOULD use the `ValidateJWTSVID` method for JWT validation if supported by the client, allowing the SPIFFE Workload API to perform validation on their behalf.
 Doing this removes the need for the workload to implement validation logic, which can be error prone.

 When interfacing with legacy JWT validators, the `FetchJWTBundles` method can be used to fetch JWKS bundles that can be used to validate JWT-SVID signatures.
-For instance, if the SPIFFE Workload API is available but the JWT validating software is not aware of the Workload API, it is possible to write a small shim that can retrieve the bundles and feed them to the legacy workload.
+For instance, if the SPIFFE Workload API is available but the JWT validating software is not aware of the Workload API (and thus cannot call `ValidateJWTSVID`), implementations can instead individually retrieve each bundle and feed them to the legacy workload for validation.

 The `FetchJWTBundles` method returns bundles keyed by the SPIFFE ID of the trust domain.
-When validating a JWT-SVID, the validator should use the bundle corresponding to the trust domain of the subject.
+When validating a JWT-SVID, the validator MUST use the bundle corresponding to the trust domain of the subject.
 If a JWT bundle for the specified trust domain is not present, then the token is untrusted.

 ## Appendix A. Sample Implementation State Machines